Jesus of Nazareth (TV series): Filming

 Principal photography was carried out in Morocco and Tunisia from September 1975 to May 1976.
 The synagogue scenes were shot with extras from the Jewish community in the island of Djerba.
 The city of Monastir in Tunisia served as 1st-century Jerusalem.
 Ernest Borgnine, who portrayed Cornelius the Centurion, recalled that since regulations required hiring local extras—most with poor English—for many of the smaller roles, they had to be dubbed.
 Zeffirelli decided to avoid recording sound altogether in many parts, and simply send the principal actors to dub their own characters in the studio later.
 The standing sets were later used by the British comedy troupe Monty Python for their 1979 religious satire Life of Brian.

+The shoot of Jesus of Nazareth in Tunisia coincided with the shooting of Star Wars nearby.
+Actress Koo Stark, who was filming Star Wars on-site but was later cut from the film, stated that a problem with a radio-control transmitter caused a malfunctioning R2-D2 to "run away," and the errant droid subsequently "wandered onto the set of Jesus of Nazareth."

 Reports regarding the budget vary: Presbyterian Survey stated $12 million; The Listener cited £9 million (roughly $16 million); and Third Way with £11.5 million (roughly $20 million).
 Other sources give the sum of $18 million.
 In his autobiography, Grade wrote that "in the final accounting, Jesus of Nazareth took $45 million."